EffectOrientedProgramming/book/Chapters/06_Dependency_Injection.md

 However, the oven uses a lot of energy to make `Toast`.
 It would be great if we can instead use our dedicated toaster!

-### Step 6: Dependencies are based on types and must be uniquely provided
+## Step 6: Dependencies must be fulfilled by unique types

 ```scala mdoc:fail
 runDemo: